Midland Great Western Railway: Galway to Clifden

 In 1890 the government granted the MGWR £264,000 to build a railway to Clifden on the Atlantic coast of County Galway.
 It opened as far as Oughterard in January 1895 and to Clifden in July 1895.
-Due to its inland route it did not serve the bulk of the area's population, so the GSR closed it in 1935.
+Due to its inland route, it did not serve the bulk of the area's population, so the GSR closed it in 1935.

+In recent years reopening of the line is on the agenda but was postponed during Covid-19 in the early 2020s.

 A similar branch line was built at the same time from Westport to Achill on the Atlantic coast of County Mayo.
 The MGWR built the first section, opening it as far as Newport in February 1894 and Mulranny in May 1894.
 The Board of Works built the section from Mulranny to Achill, which opened in May 1895.
 The GSR closed the line in 1937.